-A student may be placed upon a Behavioral Remediation Plan (BRP) or be dismissed from the Program if the student violates the APTA's standards listed in the Core Documents or if the student violates a policy of the Program or College.
+A student may be placed upon a Behavioral Remediation Plan (BRP), delayed in graduating, delayed in proceeding to a clinical experience, or be dismissed from the Program if the student violates the APTA's standards listed in the Core Documents or if the student violates a policy of the Program or College.
 Violations could include any PTA student conduct that is determined to be unsafe, unethical, illegal, or unprofessional.

 Unsafe, unethical, illegal, or unprofessional behaviors or violations of the APTA's standards listed in the Core Documents can lead to academic failure in PTA courses.
-A student who has failed a PTA course due to unsafe, unethical, illegal or unprofessional behaviors or violations of these documents may be placed upon BRP.
+A student who has failed a PTA course due to unsafe, unethical, illegal, or unprofessional behaviors or violations of these documents may be placed upon BRP.